nehalineogi/azure-cross-solution-network-architectures/aks/README-private-cluster-with-AFD.md

 #### TODO

 1. Bring your own Certificates
-2. Add ADF to the private cluster diagram to complete the full picture
+2. Add AFD to the private cluster diagram to complete the full picture